Padahastasana (Hand to Foot Pose)-Alignment, Benefits, and Cautions

 - Improves concentration

-This asana should not be practised by people suffering from serious back complaints, sciatica, heart disease, high blood pressureor abdominal hernia.
+This asana should not be practiced by people suffering from serious back complaints, sciatica, heart disease, high blood pressure, or abdominal hernia.
+It is also not advised for pregnant women especially during the second or third trimester.